ps3dev/ps3dev/README.md

 ## What is PS3DEV?

-`ps3dev` is designed to offer a smooth entry point into developing for the PS3.
-It orchestrates the download and building of the complete PS3 dev environment for all supported platforms.
+`ps3dev` is designed to offer a smooth entry point into developing for the PlayStation 3.
+It orchestrates the installation of the complete PS3 development environment for all supported platforms.

-Start here if you're looking to build code for the PlayStation  3.
+Start here if you're looking to build code for the PS3.

 ## Quickstart

 You can get started quickly using a pre-built release.

+1. Set your [bash variables](#bash-variables) and install [dependencies](#dependencies).
-Download and extract the [latest release](https://github.com/ps3dev/ps3dev/releases) for your platform and extract it to your `ps3dev` directory in your `path`.
+2. Download and extract the [latest release](https://github.com/ps3dev/ps3dev/releases) for your platform.

-Add the [bash variables](#bash-variables) and you're up and running!
+3. Extract the archive to the `$PS3DEV` folder.
+By default, this is `/usr/local/ps3dev`.
+4. Reload your login script (`source ~/.bash_profile` / `~/.zprofile`).

+Done!
+Verify the installation by checking `ppu-gcc --version`.

 ## Bash Variables

-Add these variables to your bash config:
+Add these variables to your login script.
+If you're on Linux, run `sudo nano ~/.bash_profile`; on macOS, `~/.zprofile` is preferable.

 ```bash
   export PS3DEV=/usr/local/ps3dev